Updated on July 3, 2024 by Julie McCool

 Explore American History in Old Town

 History is carefully preserved in Old Town and visitors can tour several interesting historic sites.
-As of spring 2021, some historic sites are closed or operating with restrictions so follow the links for the latest updates.

 A darker history is preserved nearby.
-In the 1800s Alexandria was home to the largest domestic slave trading operation in the country.
-A small but powerful museum, Freedom House, shares the heartbreaking story of enslaved people and the slave-trading firms who operated here.
-A mile away, the Alexandria Black History Museum shares a broader history of the contributions and struggles of Black Americans in Alexandria and nationwide.
+In the late 1800s, Alexandria operated the largest domestic slave trading operation in the country.
+The small but powerful Freedom House shares the heartbreaking story of enslaved people and the slave-trading firms who operated here.

 Just outside Old Town is the George Washington Masonic National Memorial.
 The impressive building interprets Washington's activities as a Mason and the contributions of American Masons.